FUCT (clothing)

-FUCT or Friends U Can't Trust is a clothing brand founded in Los Angeles in 1990 by American artist and designer Erik Brunetti and partner at the time, professional skateboarder Natas Kaupas.
+FUCT or Friends U Can't Trust is a clothing brand founded in Los Angeles in 1990 by American artist and designer Erik Brunetti and professional skateboarder Natas Kaupas.
 Brunetti has said he choose the name "FUCT" because it was a homophone of the expletive "fucked" and he wanted people to question its pronunciation.
 FUCT has been referred to as one of the pioneering brands of modern streetwear, often incorporating various elements and icons of pop culture alongside anti-government and anti-religious campaigns into their designs including the use of parodied logos.

 Along with clothing manufactured for various markets, FUCT also produces a higher-end FUCT S.S.D.D. line of clothing exclusively for the Japanese market; S.S.D.D. being an acronym of "Same Shit Different Day".

 History

 Origins

 FUCT was first conceptualized in 1990 by Erik Brunetti and Natas Kaupas in Brunetti's one-bedroom Venice Beach apartment.
-In a 2019 interview with skateboarding publication Jenkem, Brunetti stated that the two “thought it would be clever to call the brand FUCT and present it [as] very corporate, so you had to question the pronunciation of the name based on the way it looked.”
+In a 2019 interview with skateboarding publication Jenkem, Brunetti stated that the two "thought it would be clever to call the brand FUCT and present it [as] very corporate, so you had to question the pronunciation of the name based on the way it looked."
 FUCT's first logo was designed using software available on Brunetti's Macintosh Classic computer.
-In 1991, Kaupas and Brunetti filed as a business under the name “FUCT Designs”.
+In 1991, Kaupas and Brunetti filed as a business under the name "FUCT Designs".
 Shortly afterward, Kaupas parted ways with the company.

 In 2002, Brunetti stepped away from the brand to focus on personal artistic endeavors before returning to the company in 2005.

-In 2013, publishing house Rizzoli released “FUCT”.
+In 2013, publishing house Rizzoli released "FUCT".
 The book was published as a retrospective of the brand's history published to coincide with its 20-year anniversary.
 The book, written by Brunetti, includes essays by Aaron Rose and Gary Warnett.